- Make Pizza Like a PRO – Making Professional Pizza at Home

 First things first, you’re going to want to choose your pizza style.

-There are many different pizza styles, all of them being a variation of the classic Neapolitan pizza that originated in Italy.
-These different styles vary depending upon the toppings, dough, and crusts, but we will list only the leading four pizza style types.
+There are many different pizza styles, all a variation of the classic Neapolitan pizza originating in Italy.
+These styles vary depending upon the toppings, dough, and crusts, but we will list only the leading four pizza style types.

 In our recipe section, you can find all four base recipes you can adapt to your preference.